pavanmadiraju-leanix/leanix-mcp-integration/README.md

 }
 ```

 Replace `/path/to/your/lean/server.js` with the absolute path to your server.js file.
-This tells Claude Desktop to:
-1. Start this MCP server when needed
-2. Connect to it for LeanIX operations
-3. Run it using Node.js

 ## Testing Your Integration